• Sign In

 Warning: Never add soap or other surfactants to alcohol root soaks — doing so can harm the delicate root tissues of Copiapoa cacti.
 These additives may strip protective membranes or cause chemical burns, leading to further stress or rot.
 Always use plain 70% isopropyl alcohol diluted with water, and limit exposure time during treatment.

-After treatment, allow the roots to dry in a shaded, well-ventilated area.
-Use a fan if necessary to speed up the process.
+After treatment, allow the roots to dry in a shaded, well-ventilated area, preferably using a fan to speed up the process.
 Once fully dry, repot the cactus in clean, sterile, mineral-rich soil.
 Sanitize all pots, tools, and trays before reuse, as root mealybugs can easily spread through shared equipment.

 Biological Control for Root Pests